frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/plan-editor.rst

    - | The square icon **unplans one or more sales order**.
      | All plans associateded with the selected sales orders are removed from the
        plan.
-Only operationplans in the 'proposed' status can be removed.
+Only manufacturing orders in the 'proposed' status can be removed.

    - | The back arrow icon **plans one or more sales orders in backward planning mode**.
      | This means that we search to plan the demand for a delivery as close as